Surfing in The Maldives

 The traditional cuisine of Maldivians is based on three staple items: coconuts, fish (mainly tuna) and starches.
 Tastes comprise of Arabic, Indian, Sri Lanka and Oriental influence.
 If you are on a surf boat charter all your food will be catered for, as with many of the resorts (I recomend bringing extra snacks like nuts).
 If you are at a cheaper surf hostel, expect cheap white bread, chicken and plastic cheese – I struggled!
 Eating in the capital Malé will be a very different experience with local dishes such as tuna curry crepes (Riha folhi), falafel, curries and various wraps.
 The curries are delicious as were the desserts.

 If something goes wrong in a remote part of the Maldives you will need to get airlifted either to the capital Malé or nearby Colombo in Sri Lanka.
 Make sure you are covered by travel insurance.
-We recommend World Nomads.
-They offer very comprehensive travel insurance and cover all the activities you could need including surfing, scuba diving and ocean sports.
+We recommend World Nomads and have sorted all Still Stoked readers a 5% discount with code STOKED5 when using this link (sadly not available to US or Canadian residents, or with any other offer).
+World Nomads offer comprehensive travel insurance, in plain English, and cover all the activities you could need including surfing, scuba diving, and ocean sports.
 You can also purchase after you have left the country.
 Check it out and get a fast quote here.

 Saying that, I needed 7 stitches from a nasty fin chop when we were remote and down south.
 The Maldives have free medical for citizens and as such, their hospital on the tiny island I went to was stacked and super clean.
 It cost $12USD to sew me up.
 I was incredibly grateful! – See what I carry in my surf first aid.